Verifies that a specified memory block is in the local heap and that it has a valid debug heap block type identifier (debug version only).

 int _CrtIsMemoryBlock( const void *userData, unsigned int size, long *requestNumber, char **filename, int *linenumber );

 Because this function returns TRUE or FALSE, it can be passed to one of the _ASSERT macros to create a simple debugging error handling mechanism.
-The following example causes an assertion failure if the specified address is not located within the local heap:
+The following example will cause an assertion failure if the specified address is not located within the local heap:

 _ASSERTE( _CrtIsMemoryBlock( userData, size, &requestNumber, &filename, &linenumber ) );

-For more information about how _CrtIsMemoryBlock can be used with other debug functions and macros, see Macros for Reporting.
-For information about how memory blocks are allocated, initialized, and managed in the debug version of the base heap, see CRT Debug Heap Details.
+For more information about how _CrtIsMemoryBlock can be used with other debug functions and macros, see Using Macros for Verification and Reporting.
+For information about how memory blocks are allocated, initialized, and managed in the debug version of the base heap, see Memory Management and the Debug Heap.